junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "You both stole from me!"
 Crowley throws Naomi aside, facing Metatron, reaching out in a posture as if he wants to grab the angel tablet back by his bare hand.

 "It's not yours to begin with.
 I wrote it down!
 It's mine!"
 Metatron says, holding the tablet with two hands.
-A thrust of golden light pours out from the surface where the scribe's fingers touch the Words.
+A thrust of silvery light pours out from the surface where the scribe's fingers touch the Words.
 A wave of pure energy rushes out, pushing into the air like a gust of wind.
 Naomi has to hold up an arm before her face to protect herself from the power.

 Metatron lets out a satisfying moan when the power washes through him, his eyes half-closed comfortably.
 He cracks the bones on his fingers, making crispy sound.
 "I miss this so much," he says with a huge bright smile.